...

 Texas isn’t alone in recognizing common-law marriage.
 Other states like Colorado, Iowa, and Kansas, among others, also acknowledge such unions, although the specifics may vary.
 For instance, some states have restrictions based on the date the relationship began or limit recognition to certain legal purposes.

 In Texas, common-law marriage is not a ‘lesser’ form of marriage.
-It entails the same legal responsibilities and rights as a ceremonial marriage.
-This means that upon dissolution, common-law couples must go through the same divorce process, including the division of assets and debts, as traditionally married couples.
-Understanding this legal parity is crucial for couples in or entering into a common-law marriage in Texas.
+In fact, it entails the same legal responsibilities and rights as a ceremonial marriage.
+Consequently, when dissolving a common-law marriage, couples must go through the same divorce process, including the division of assets and debts, as traditionally married couples.
+Understanding this legal parity is crucial for couples in, or entering into, a common-law marriage in Texas.

 Challenges in Proving Common-Law Marriage